Affine noncommutative geometry: 15d. Small dimensions

-We would like to end this chapter with something refreshing, namely a preliminary study of the ``free Klein bottle''.
+We would like to end this chapter with something refreshing, namely a preliminary study of the free analogue of $P^2_\mathbb R$.
 We recall that the projective space $P^{N-1}_\mathbb R$ is the space of lines in $\mathbb R^N$ passing through the origin, the basic examples being as follows:

 (1) At $N=2$ each such a line, in $\mathbb R^2$ passing through the origin, corresponds to 2 opposite points on the unit circle $\mathbb T\subset\mathbb R^2$.
 Thus, $P^1_\mathbb R$ corresponds to the upper semicircle of $\mathbb T$, with the endpoints identified, and so we obtain a circle, $P^1_\mathbb R=\mathbb T$.